tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

 ## Basic code for InfluxDB 1
 Using InfluxDB Arduino client for InfluxDB 1 is almost the same as for InfluxDB 2.
 The only difference is that InfluxDB 1 uses _database_ as classic name for data storage instead of bucket and the server is unsecured by default.
-There is just different `InfluxDBClient contructor` and  `setConnectionParametersV1` method for setting also security params.
+There is just different `InfluxDBClient contructor` and  `setConnectionParametersV1` function for setting also security params.
 Everything else remains the same.

 ```cpp
 // InfluxDB server url, e.g. http://192.168.1.48:8086 (don't use localhost, always server name or ip address)